Deep Contrastive One-Class Time Series Anomaly Detection: Methodology

 The overall loss function of COCA is a weighted average of the invariance and variance terms:

 where $\lambda$ and $\mu$ are hyper-parameters controlling the contribution of each term in the loss.
-So similarly, when the training data contains a little bit anomalies, the \textit{soft-boundary} loss function of COCA is defined as:
+So similarly, the \textit{soft-boundary} loss function of COCA is defined as:

+$\mathcal{L}$ applies to the training set without anomalies, while $\mathcal{L}_{soft}$ is for those containing a few anomalies.
 Contrastive learning has two key properties: alignment and uniformity \cite{wang2020understanding} (detail in \ref{related}).
 There is an inverse relationship between uniformity and hypersphere collapse, the better the uniformity the less likely the collapse will occur, and vice versa.
-Nevertheless, uniformity somewhat contradicts the aim of one-class classification \cite{sohn2020learning}, because the latter is to bring representations closer to the center on the unit hypersphere, while some representations may be insteadly pulled far away by uniformity.
-Therefore, in our experiments, $\lambda$ and $\mu$ are fixed to $1$ and $0.1$ respectively, to reduce the uniformity while prevent collapsing.
+Nevertheless, uniformity somewhat contradicts the aim of one-class classification \cite{sohn2020learning}, because the latter is to bring representations closer to the center on the unit hypersphere, while some representations may be instead pulled far away by uniformity.
+Therefore, in our experiments, $\lambda$ is fixed to $1$, and $\mu$ is determined by a grid search with the base condition $\mu < 1$.

-\textbf{Anomaly Detection.} In the test-phase, an anomaly score $S_{i}$ will be generated for the time series ${\bf X}_i$.
-Then, the following formula is applied to determine whether ${\bf X}_i$ can be classified as anomalies:
+\textbf{Anomaly Detection.} In the test phase, an anomaly score $S_{i}$ will be generated for the time series ${\bf X}_i$.
+Then, the following formula is applied to determine whether ${\bf X}_i$ can be classified as an anomaly: